AdobeDocs/campaign-standard.en/help/audiences/using/aep-using-segment-builder.md

 The Unified Segment Builder lets you compare two fields to define a rule.
 For example, females whose home address is in a different ZIP code from their work address.

-To do this, follow the steps below:
+To do this, follow these steps:

 1. Drag the first field that you want to compare (e.g., the home address postal code) onto the center workspace.